logolang/logo-playground/content/en/tutorials/04-advanced-graphics/06-setbackground.md

 clearscreen
 ```

-Another way to clear the screen but with specified color:
+Another way to clear the screen but with a specified color:

 <!--logo {"width":"200px", "height":"150px", "code":true}-->